itrummer/dbbert/README.md

 # DB-BERT: the Tuning Tool that "Reads" the Manual

-DB-BERT is a database tuning tools that exploits natural language text as additional input.
-It extracts recommendations for database parameter settings from tuning-related text via natural language analysis.
-It optimizes parameter settings for a given workload and performance metric using reinforcement learning.
+DB-BERT extracts hints for database parameter settings from text via natural language analysis.
+It then optimizes parameter settings for a given workload and performance metric using reinforcement learning.

 # Running Experiments